 Let's dive into some of the details and see if it is truly a universal language that cannot be disputed.

-Since everyone was using the phrase without an official study to back it up, Harvard Law took on the project to do a study with over 315 cultures of music involved.
+Since everyone was using the phrase "music is a universal language" without an official study to back it up, Harvard Law took on the project to do a study with over 315 cultures of music involved.